dippynark/cluster-api-provider-kubernetes/README.md

 )
 # Check that the node pods are being created
 kubectl get pods
-# Wait for kubeconfig and retrieve
+# Retrieve kubeconfig
 kubectl get secret example-kubeconfig -o jsonpath='{.data.value}' | base64 --decode > example-kubeconfig
-export KUBECONFIG=example-kubeconfig
-# Check that the nodes are registering
-kubectl get nodes
+# If the loadbalancer is reachable there is no need to port-forward or set an alias
+kubectl port-forward service/example-lb 8080:$LOADBALANCER_PORT
+# In a separate terminal
+alias kubectl='kubectl --kubeconfig example-kubeconfig --server https://127.0.0.1:8080 --insecure-skip-tls-verify=true'
 # Install an overlay and cni plugin
-# Note that this may need to align with the configured pod cidr
+# Note that this needs to align with the configured pod cidr
 # https://docs.projectcalico.org/v3.10/getting-started/kubernetes/installation/calico#installing-with-the-kubernetes-api-datastore50-nodes-or-less%23installing-with-the-kubernetes-api-datastore50-nodes-or-less
 kubectl apply -f https://docs.projectcalico.org/v3.10/manifests/calico.yaml
 # Check that the nodes become ready
 kubectl get nodes
 # Tear down cluster
-unset KUBECONFIG
 kubectl delete cluster example
-# clean up infrastructure
-gcloud container clusters delete management-cluster --async
 ```